Unsupervised Super-Resolution Data Assimilation Using Conditional Variational Autoencoders with Estimating Background Covariances via Super-Resolution: Results and discussion

-The quantitative analysis also confirms the high accuracy of the SRDA forecast.
-Figure \ref{fig:err-time-series-enkf-srda-forecast} shows the time series of the MAE ratio and MSSIM loss derived from all test simulations (500 cases).
-The top panels present the mean value at each time step; the bottom panels show the differences in the test errors, where the gray areas include the 10th to 90th percentile values and the solid lines indicate the averages of these differences.
-In the top panels, the initial test errors are zero, as the initial condition was given by applying the low-pass filter to the HR vorticity (Section \ref{subsec:train-test-methods}).
-Without SR or DA (green dotted lines), the test errors increase over time; in contrast, the error increase is suppressed with the SRDA (blue solid lines) and EnKF (orange dashed lines).
-The error reduction occurs every time unit due to the assimilation interval being set to $1$.
-Initially, the MAE ratios of the EnKF and SRDA exhibit rapid growth, likely due to the rapid development of fine filaments associated with the jet collapse.
-During the initial period, the test errors of the EnKF are slightly larger than those of the LR simulation because of the initial perturbations to create the ensemble members.
-On average, the time series of the EnKF and SRDA show two peaks, corresponding to the two developments of small-scale patterns associated with the jet collapse ($t \sim 6$) and vortex merging ($t \sim 15$).
-The bottom panels provide a more detailed comparison between the SRDA and EnKF.
-The differences in the test errors tend to be negative, suggesting that the SRDA forecast outperforms the EnKF forecast in terms of pixel-wise accuracy and pattern consistency.
+Figure \ref{fig:srda_forecast_time_series} shows the time series of the mean values for the MAE ratio and MSSIM loss.
+Without SR or DA (green dotted lines), the test errors increase over time due to the sensitivity to initial conditions (Section \ref{subsec:time-evolution-vorticity}).
+In contrast, this error growth is suppressed by the EnKF (orange dashed lines) and the SRDA (blue solid lines).
+The error reduction occurs every time unit since the assimilation interval was set to 1.
+When smoothed over time, the time series of the EnKF and SRDA have two peaks, corresponding to the two developments of small-scale patterns during the jet collapse ($t \sim 2$) and the vortex merging ($t \sim 9$).
+The bottom panels in Fig. \ref{fig:srda_forecast_time_series} show the differences in the test errors between the EnKF and SRDA, where the gray areas represent the 10th to 90th percentile values.
+The test errors of the SRDA are significantly smaller than those of the EnKF.
+Thus, we conclude that the SRDA forecast outperforms the EnKF in terms of pixel-wise accuracy and pattern consistency.

+In the proposed SRDA, the LR forecast can be super-resolved to the HR at an arbitrary time using the SR model (Section \ref{subsec:sequentiaSRDA-L}).
+Figure \ref{fig:sr_snapshots_in_srda} shows a typical vortex merging between $t=8.5$ and 11.0 from the ground truth, the LR forecast, and the super-resolved forecast.
+The merging of two vortices is not obvious in the LR, but is well captured in the super-resolved forecast.